smashdevcode/seattle-code-camp-2018/comparison-of-frontend-frameworks/demos.md

 * `props` defines the properties that our component exposes
 * `template` defines the HTML template for our component
 * We use the special `$emit()` method to raise an event that can be handled by the parent component

-#### Basic Completed Example

-See the "demos/basic/vue-downgraded" folder

 ### Vue (Upgraded Experience)